 English society’s fear had begun mainly due to the Munster Rebellion of 1534, the same year as Henry VIII’s Act of Supremacy.
 The city in northern Germany became the setting for a group of Anabaptists to seize control of the local government and claim Munster as the new Jerusulum.

 A year long siege with the German authorities ensued and there was terrible suffering inside the city walls.
 Munster was recaptured and order was restored with the Anabaptist ringleaders being burnt at the stake.
-St Lambert’s church in Munster to this day has three empty cages hanging from its steeple.
-They once held the burnt bones of ringleaders John of Lieden, Bernhand Knopperdolling and Berhand Kretchting.
+St Lambert’s church in Munster to this day has three empty cages hanging from its steeple (pictured above).
+They once held the burnt bones from ringleaders John of Lieden, Bernhand Knopperdolling and Berhand Kretchting.

-The English being the English, several years later in 1609 decided to create their own version of Anabaptism led by a man named John Smyth and simply called themselves Baptists.
+several years later in 1609, the English being the English, decided to create their own version of Anabaptism led by a man named John Smyth.
+He and his followers simply called themselves Baptists.
 A former Anglican preacher, Smyth baptized himself declaring, “There is good warrant for a man churching himself.”
 Thus by doing so the Baptists became separatists who no longer needed the control of the church, a dangerous belief at the time.

 English Baptists were Protestants and believed in Primitivism, a return to early Christiantity a time where the church was not seen as corrupt.
 They also strongly believed in Pacifism and the act of non violence, a very different approach to their German origins.

 The Legate brothers, were Bartholomew and his two siblings Walter and Thomas.
-No portraits of the brothers exists.
-The only historic image of the Legates is this illustration of Bartholomew being burnt at the stake in 1612.
+No portraits of the three brothers exists.
+The only historic image of the Legates is this illustration of Bartholomew being burnt at the stake in 1612 (above).

-Born circa 1575 he and his brothers began their preaching in London as early as the 1590s.
+Born circa 1575.
+Bartholomew and his brothers began their preaching in London as early as the 1590s.
 If they ever wrote anything down nothing survives.
-All that is known is that their there message was the unorthodox preaching that both the church of England and the catholic church were engulfed in the same flames of corruption.
-Therefore, they naturally aligned themselves with the Anabaptist belief of independence and freedom.
+All that is known is that their there message was the unorthodox preaching that both the Church of England and the Catholic Church were engulfed in the same flames of corruption.
+Therefore, they aligned themselves with the Anabaptist belief of independence and freedom.

 The Legate Brothers were comittited to teachings of Arius, a christian preacher born as early as 250ad in Alexandria, Egypt.
 Arinism was the belief that Jesus was a man who had lived and grown the same as every human being and not the same as the divine being that was god.
 Therefore Jesus was equal to all men and all men were equal in holy spirit to each other.
 So the Legate brothers preached a mixture of anti-church Anabaptism and Arianism’s equality of the spirit in the people.